Linuxfabrik/lfops/README.md

 * **`uptimerobot_*`** — manage UptimeRobot monitors, maintenance windows, public status pages and alert contacts via the [UptimeRobot API v2](https://uptimerobot.com/api/legacy/), with full idempotency, `--check`, `--diff` and a parallel set of `*_info` modules for read-only inspection.
 See the [`uptimerobot` role README](roles/uptimerobot/) for the full reference.

 Each custom module ships its own `DOCUMENTATION`, `EXAMPLES` and `RETURN` blocks; browse them with `ansible-doc linuxfabrik.lfops.<module>`.

-## Documentation

-Full documentation is available at [linuxfabrik.github.io/lfops](https://linuxfabrik.github.io/lfops/).
-It is automatically built and deployed on every push to `main`.

 ## Compatibility